-The shortest sea crossing at modern sea level today is about 29 km across the Bab al Mandab Strait, a crossing that is almost impossible except with seaworthy boats and navigational skills, something that is generally assumed by archaeologists to have been feasible only during recent millennia.
-However, palaeogeographic modelling shows that a narrow channel would have extended for about 100 km from the Bab al Mandab Strait in the south to the Hanish Islands in the north, and that the shallowest part of the channel is over the Hanish Sill (Figure 4).
-Moreover, the shape of the channel in the Hanish region is such that for more than half the period of time encompassed by a single glacial cycle, that is to say whenever sea level was lower than 50 m below present, for a period of about 60,000 years in every 100,000 year cycle, sea crossings of about 4 km or less were possible via small islands in the Hanish Sill could easily have been accomplished with little risk by swimming or simple rafting.
+The shortest sea crossing at modern sea level today is about 29 km across the Bab-al-Mandab Strait, a crossing that is almost impossible except with seaworthy boats and navigational skills, something that is generally assumed by archaeologists to have been feasible only during recent millennia.
+However, palaeogeographic modelling shows that a narrow channel would have extended for about 100 km from the Bab-al-Mandab Strait in the south to the Hanish Islands in the north and that the shallowest part of the channel is over the Hanish Sill (Fig. 4).
+Moreover, the shape of the channel in the Hanish region is such that for more than half the period of time encompassed by a single glacial cycle, that is to say whenever sea level was lower than 50 m below present, for a period of about 60,000 years in every 100,000 year cycle, sea crossings of about 4 km or less were possible via small islands in the Hanish region (Fig. 5).
+During these periods of lower sea level, crossings via island hopping across the Hanish Sill could easily have been accomplished with little risk by swimming or simple rafting.
 This greatly increases the likelihood of human crossings, whether by accident or intention, not only over an extensive proportion of the past 250,000 years, but much further back into human prehistory.